Investing in young people’s mental health through sport, nature and art

 What we fund

-We invest in charities that deliver holisitic mental health support to young people by harnessing the therapeutic powers of the arts, sport and nature to deliver therapy that doesn’t feel like therapy.
+We invest in charities that deliver mental health support to young people by harnessing the therapeutic powers of the creative arts, physical activity and nature.

-The purpose of our funding is to encourage and enable our charities to do more.
+The purpose of our funding is enable our charity partners to support more young people.

-We want to create a community of best practice amongst our portfolio of charities and encourage them to collaborate with each other.
+We want to create a community of best practice, encouraging our portfolio charities to collaborate with each other.

 FIND OUT MORE